Ask Question

 Return to top

-"Primary Mediastinal B-cell lymphoma (PMBL/PMBCL)) is a diffuse large B-cell lymphoma that arises in the thymus and mainly affects young adults.
+"Primary Mediastinal B-cell lymphoma (PMBL/PMBCL) is a less common subtype of diffuse large B-cell lymphoma that arises in the thymus and mainly affects young adults.

 Molecular diagnosis of Primary Mediastinal B Cell Lymphoma has identified it as a clinically favorable subgroup of Diffuse Large B Cell Lymphoma related to Hodgkin Lymphoma 2